This Chef Wrote “The Bacon Bible” — Literally

 But it took me a while to realize you could use that in reverse.
 We’re making bacon-flavored bourbon, but we’re also now having bourbon-flavored bacon fat in the process.
 And that works well with a bunch of food, and we’re basically the only people who have access to an ingredient like that.
 We used it cornbread, pastry shells and a lot of other dishes.

 This is your first cookbook.
 You mentioned off-hand earlier that you should only really buy the first cookbook from a chef.

 I’ve been involved with other cookbooks from chefs, helping to develop recipes.
-So I know that the first cookbook that puts a chef on the map, those are the most important ones.
-The heart and passion is in the first.
+So I know that the first cookbook that puts a chef on the map, that’s the most important one.
+The heart and passion are in the first.
 Having said that, I have thousands of recipes, and I thought starting with 200 was enough.